RobJellinghaus/NowSound/README.md

 # NowSound
 Low latency audio library for Windows 10, targeted at Unity UWP and desktop apps.

-NowSound is a wrapper library around the Windows 10 [AudioGraph](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/audio-graphs)
+NowSound is a wrapper library around the [JUCE audio library](https://juce.com).
-API.
 It exposes a P/Invoke C-style API, such that it can be invoked by Unity apps (on either the .NET or Mono runtimes).

-**Status as of late March 2018: the library basically works and has a UWP demonstration mini-looper app, but some features remain to be completed such as device selection, track muting/deleting in the demo app, and most importantly VST support.
-Pull requests welcome!**
+**Status as of August 2019: the library works and has VST2 plugin support, and the demo .NET looper app supports multiple tracks, input sound effects, track muting, and track deleting.**

 ## APIs

-NowSound provides the following APIs:

-- Initializing audio subsystem
-- Setting up audio graph with default input/output devices
-- Starting and stopping recording of an input to an in-memory audio track (quantized to a regular tempo)
-- Looping playback of in-memory audio tracks

-All of these APIs are asynchronous.
-Currently NowSound makes no attempt to implement event or callback support; the only way to track the state of NowSound is by polling.
-This actually works reasonably well for Unity applications which are based on a real-time event loop anyway.
-Callback support will be added if particular applications require it.
+The P/Invokable C API is defined in [NowSoundLib.h](https://github.com/RobJellinghaus/NowSound/blob/master/NowSoundLib/NowSoundLib.h).
+The C# wrapper around that API is in [NowSoundLib.cs](https://github.com/RobJellinghaus/NowSound/blob/master/NowSoundPInvokeLib/NowSoundLib.cs).

 ## Project structure